Pharmacy Programs for HMO Members

 • Keep in mind that medicines can take up to 5 business days to deliver after the pharmacy receives and verifies your order.

-The prior authorization/step therapy program is designed to encourage safe, cost-effective medication use.
-This program may be part of your prescription drug benefit plan.
-To find out if your specific benefit plan includes the prior authorization/step therapy program, and which drugs are part of your plan, refer to your benefit materials.
+The Prior Authorization and Step Therapy programs encourage safe, cost-effective medication use.
+These programs may be part of your prescription drug benefits.
+Refer to your benefit materials to find out if your benefit plan has these programs, as well as which medications are part of your plan.

 Prior Authorization

-Under this program, your doctor will be required to request pre-approval, or prior authorization, through BCBSIL for you to get benefits for the select drugs.
+This program requires your doctor to request pre-approval, or prior authorization, for you to get benefits for select medications.

 Step Therapy

-The step therapy program requires that you have prescription history for a "first-line" medication before your benefit plan will cover a "second-line" drug.
-A first-line drug is recognized as safe and works well in treating a specific medical condition, as well as being a cost-effective treatment option.
-A second-line drug is a less-preferred or likely a more costly treatment option.
+The Step Therapy program requires that you use a “preferred” medication before your benefit plan will cover a “non-preferred” medication.
+The preferred medication is safe, works well in treating a specific medical condition, and is a cost-effective treatment option.
+A non-preferred medication could be a more costly prescription.

-Step 1: If possible, your doctor should prescribe a first-line medication that is right for your condition.
+Step 1: If possible, your doctor should prescribe a preferred medication that is right for your condition.

-Step 2: If you and your doctor decide that a first-line drug is not right for you or is not as good in treating your condition, your doctor should submit a step therapy exception request for coverage of the other drug.
+Step 2: If you and your doctor decide that a preferred medication is not right for you, or is not as good in treating your condition, your doctor should submit a step-therapy exception to cover the non-preferred medication.
+Your doctor can find these request forms at bcbsil.com/provider.

-If you have questions about the prior authorization/step therapy program, call the number on the back of your BCBSIL member ID card.
+If you have questions about either the prior authorization or the step therapy programs, call the number listed on your member card.

 • Specialty Pharmacy